Writing, Organizing, & Creative Arts

 We can choose a different path.

-Surrender to fear and endless wars or embrace courage and sustainable peace
+Surrendering to fear with endless wars is untenable.
+We can embrace courage and secure a sustainable peace

 It is time to make a change.
 Avoidable and unnecessary wars must not continue.

 Please support Alternative Media and Education